Posts

 Image

+AI-generated.
+Not a real image of an abduction.
 By: Shane Lambert What would you do if you’re walking home one night, like Carlesha Freeland-Gaither was, when a stranger suddenly grabs you from behind?
-You fight, but quickly realize that he is stronger than you, but in the corner of your eye, you see a camera.
-You now know that there is a chance that someone might care enough to come looking for you -- if only they see the footage.
-In the back of your trunk, your mind races.
+You fight, but quickly realize that he is stronger than you, but in the corner of your eye, in the moment before you were abducted, you had seen a camera.
+You know that there is a chance that someone might care enough to come looking for you -- if only they see the footage.
+Later, after being abducted, your mind races.
 You ask yourself if someone will figure out that you were on that street at that time and then realize they need the camera footage.
 You think about the people who care about you and their motivation for finding you.
 That effort, you know, is your best hope.
-But most abductions are not caught on camera.
+Most abductions are not caught on camera.
 Furthermore, some abductions, including one below involving a toddler, are hard to watch.
-That is not just about the subject matter, which can be disturbing, but it's about low video quality too.
-Abductors aren't exactly posing for the camera, and sec...
+That is not just about the subject matter, which can be disturbing, but it'...